 Basil (Ocimum basilicum)

-Fresh basil has an initial subtle peppery flavour, which evolves into a slightly sweet, aromatic.
+Fresh basil has an initial subtle peppery flavour.
+The taste then evolves into a slightly sweet anise flavour.

 When cooking with basil it should be added at the end of cooking.
 Heat removes the flavour and if cooked for too long can result in bitterness.